Jada Pinkett Smith 'Had to Learn How to Woman Up' with Will's Ex: 'I Did a Lot of Work on Myself'

 Fletcher agreed, but added, “It’s also about honor, though.
 Because had I known, I wouldn’t have given Jaden the — duck.”

-The next episode of Red Table Talk hits Facebook Monday.
+The next episode of Red Table Talk hits Facebook Watch Monday.